derekmueller/peereval/README.md

 **Script for tabulating peer evaluation responses for group work**

 The concept and template detailed below are taken from the [Welcome to My Classroom workshop](https://carleton.ca/tls/2019/welcome-to-my-classroom-using-peer-to-peer-approaches-to-solve-common-assessment-challenges/) by Audrey Girouard (School of Information Technology) and Morgan Rooney (English), Carleton University.
-Code was written in Python by Derek Mueller (Geography), also at Carleton University.
+Audrey got the idea for the peer evaluation multiplier from the late Anthony Whitehead (School of Information Technology).
+Code was written in Python by Derek Mueller (Geography and Environmental Studies), also at Carleton University.

 **The code works as follows:**